vargo-james/make-anything/README.md

 directory `src/this/subdirectory`, then set

     excluded_subdirs := src/this/subdirectory

+If all your source files are in the directory src and you want to exclude all the source files in any subdirectories of src, you can set

+    excluded_subdirs := src/*

+The star expands to include all subdirectories of src.

 *blacklist*:
   Any file listed here will not be used.
 So if you no longer want to compile